Seed Format

 This command iterates over the corpus

-folder, executing each seed to ensure a comprehensive fuzzing process covering
+folder, executing each seed.
+This ensures a comprehensive fuzzing process that

 all previously discovered cases.